A Guide to the U.S. Joint Commission's National Patient Safety Goals

 The National Patient Safety Goals point out two critical safety risks for patients and residents: inpatient suicide risk, and risk associated with home oxygen therapy.

-Inpatient suicide is a rare but preventable event: more thorough and holistic screening procedures, combined with care staff understanding the major risk factors, can lower its occurrence.
+Inpatient suicide is a rare but preventable event, especially in psychiatric units: more thorough and holistic screening procedures, combined with care staff understanding the major risk factors, can lower its occurrence.

 Universal Protocol: Prevent Mistakes in Surgery